About Libby Levesque

-Her works have been shown in group exhibitions in the Portsmouth Art & Cultural Center, Portsmouth, VA; Rothick Art Haus, Anaheim, CA; Ayden Gallery, Vancouver, BC Canada; Articulated Gallery, San Francisco, CA; Museum of Contemporary Art of Virginia, Virginia Beach, VA; Lorrie Saunders Art Gallery, Norfolk, VA; Jarrod Fergeson Gallery, Farmville, VA; Hive Gallery, Los Angeles, CA; and a solo show at The Little Volcano, Asheville, NC.
+Her works have been shown in group exhibitions in the Portsmouth Art & Cultural Center, Portsmouth, VA; Rothick Art Haus, Anaheim, CA; Ayden Gallery, Vancouver, BC, Canada; Articulated Gallery, San Francisco, CA; Museum of Contemporary Art of Virginia, Virginia Beach, VA; Lorrie Saunders Art Gallery, Norfolk, VA; Jarrod Fergeson Gallery, Farmville, VA; Hive Gallery, Los Angeles, CA; and a solo show at The Little Volcano, Asheville, NC.

-Elizabeth specializes in oil painting and assemblage sculpture and also practices illustration.
+She specializes in oil painting and assemblage sculpture and also practices illustration.

 Education